 With these traits in mind, you must formulate a marketing plan tailored to devs.

 Developers don’t like the idea of being marketed to, as they tend to be apprehensive about ads and traditional sales techniques.
-So, as part of your business-to-developer (B2D) marketing strategy, ensure you’re thinking like a developer.
+So, as part of your B2D marketing strategy, ensure you’re thinking like a developer.

 Devs are constantly researching, learning, and sharing their knowledge with other developers, as well as looking for opportunities to test a product, so these are areas you can focus on when marketing to them.

 Marketing tactics targeting developers are also different from more traditional ones.
 For example, instead of remarketing banners or social media ads, you can: